How to make half-square triangles 2 at a time

 Quilt patterns that use 2 at a time HSTs

 I have multiple HST patterns available, either as a freebie, in magazines or in the shop.
-You can get the Polar Peaks pattern for free when you sign up to my emails here.

 The Facets pattern is a bold and simple gemstone pattern that uses two-at-a-time half-square triangles to make the scrappy gemstone blocks.